Mixed mock modularity of special divisors: Weil representation and vector-valued modular forms

 Notice that transforms like a holomorphic modular form of weight $1+\frac{n}{2}$ with respect to $\overline{\rho}_K$.
-Hence by letting $\epsilon\rightarrow 0$, it still transforms appropriately and the previous computations show that its non-holomorphic part vanishes, whereas its holomorphic part is equal to
+Hence by letting $\epsilon\rightarrow 0$, it still transforms appropriately, and the previous computations show that its non-holomorphic part vanishes, whereas its holomorphic part is equal to .
+This concludes the proof of \Cref{typeII+typeIII}. \end{proof}